gdw-workshop/2023_GDW_Workshop/exercises/mapping_assembly_exercise.md

 You can see that there are several header lines beginning with `@`, and then one line for each mapped read.
 See [here](http://genome.sph.umich.edu/wiki/SAM) or [here](https://samtools.github.io/hts-specs/SAMv1.pdf) for more information about interpreting SAM files.

+---
+:question: **Answer the following questions about the first mapped read:**
+- What position in the mtDNA sequence did the first mapped read map to?
+- What is the mapping quality for this read's mapping?
+- What does this mapping quality score indicate?
+---

 ### Visualizing aligned (mapped) reads in Geneious